julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

   Azure resources though these instructions should be fairly similar on other cloud providers (e.g., Amazon).
 They also require familiarity with Unix, Docker, and Unidata technology in general.
-You must have `sudo' priviliges on the Azure host which will hopefully be available you.
+You must have `sudo' privileges on the Azure host which will hopefully be available you.
 You must be comfortable entering commands at the Unix command line.
 We will be using Docker images defined at the [Unidata-Dockerfiles repository] in addition to a configuration